ArtiomBoo/RestcountriesAPI_project/README.md

 # Project
+This project was generated with Angular CLI, to create a simple webpage that uses https://restcountries.eu API to get information about countries as well as Google Maps JavaScript API (https://developers.google.com/maps/documentation/javascript/tutorial) to show contry coordinats from restcontries on the google maps.

+To navigate on the webpage:
-Logo icon used as button to go in the front page.
+* Logo can be used as a button to go to the front page (as it used to be on the most of the webpages).

-On the contry infomation page you can press on border countries to open information about them.
+* On the contry infomation page you can press on border countries to open information about them.
-Country information page also use google maps API to show coordinates on the map.

 ## Demo:
 https://dry-tor-28046.herokuapp.com/